SparseOpt/sparseopt.github.io/_pages/about.md

 </div></p>

  <p><div style="text-align:justify">
- For bilevel optimization, a Matlab-based <a style="text-decoration:none;  color:#007D98" href="https://biopt.github.io/">BiOpt Toolbox</a> has been created, aiming at providing a platform on which users can test a wide range collection of bilevel optimization examples from <a style="text-decoration:none;  color:#007D98" href="https://biopt.github.io/">BOLIBver2</a> through three our provided solvers and several useful tools.
+ For bilevel optimization, a Matlab-based <a style="text-decoration:none;  color:#007D98" href="https://biopt.github.io/">BiOpt Toolbox</a> has been created, aiming at providing a platform on which users can test a wide range collection of bilevel optimization examples from <a style="text-decoration:none;  color:#007D98" href="https://biopt.github.io/">BOLIBver2</a> through three self-provided solvers and several useful tools.
 </div></p>